dfulmer/spreadsheet-maker/README.md

 # Directory 1
 Notes on /1:
 maker_original... are original scripts, unedited. maker1.py and maker2.py are edited scripts. maker2.py will successfully combine tsv files into one Excel spreadsheet.

+maker_original.py - this script does not work.
+It cannot handle the anomalous tsv file with two lines without tabs.

 # Directory 2
 I gave up on this and never got it to work.